 We are a strong, diverse department offering specialized programs ranging from cytotechnology to environmental science.
 As an Edgewood College biology student, you will have many opportunities to pursue your scientific interests outside the classroom through independent research projects, field trips, internships, student teaching and practicum experiences and world travel.

-The Biological Sciences Department is home to ten Edgewood College majors and four minors.
-We have 20 faculty members with wide-ranging interests and expertise.
-Our students have the opportunity to participate in three science organizations: Wood’s Edge, which focuses on environmental challenges and issues; Achievement in Medicine (AIM), an organization for students planning to pursue graduate studies in health care and medical careers; or Edgewood Science Society.
+Our department is home to five majors and one minor.
+We have 15 faculty members with wide-ranging interests and expertise.
+Our students have the opportunity to participate in two science organizations: Wood’s Edge, which focuses on environmental challenges and issues; and Achievement in Medicine (AIM), an organization for students planning to pursue graduate studies in health care and medical careers.

 We’d love you to come join us.